 We don’t recommend free themes for many reasons.
 People who create free themes do not generally keep them updated.
 A theme that isn’t updated every time WordPress releases a new version can cause problems in the future.

 There are also many issues with code snippets and spam embedded in free templates.
-Read more about why you should not use a free WordPress theme.
-You may not care about your site enough to use a custom theme, but you should care about your visitors, who can pick up nasty malware and other hidden code.
+You may not care about your site enough to use a custom theme, but your visitors can pick up malware or hidden code.

 Ask for stable, tested plugins

 Your site is now ready to go with blank pages.
 Again many developers take you only to this point, so it’s good to discuss your expectations ahead of time.
 We encourage you to let us set up each page with at least a little content, and install a few images in each gallery, just to get you going.
-If you need lots more, we can research, write or edit your text, create slideshows, install ecommerce shops, make art galleries, add event calendars and set up many other features and content.
+We can also research, write or edit your text, create slideshows, install ecommerce shops, make art galleries, add event calendars and set up many other features and content.

 Determine who will do your updates